Armenian literature: Armenian troubadours

 Divided between the Ottoman Empire and the Safavid Empire, the Armenians developed a troubadour tradition.
 A troubadour, called աշուղ (ɑˈʃuʁ) in Armenian, would go from village to village, and town to town, and would recite his literature to the people.
 More successful ones, such as Sayat-Nova, would participate in competitions in the courts of Georgian Kings, Muslim Khans, or Armenian Meliks.
 They would often talk about their feelings for their women by using the popular language that was riddled with foreign influences, instead of Classical Armenian, which was obsolete outside churches and schools.

+Women in literature

+The earliest documented examples of Armenian literature written by women date to the eighth century.
+The first Armenian woman to publish a novel is Srpouhi Dussap of Constantinople, who wrote and published Mayda, a feminist social critique, in the 19th century.
+Dussap went on to inspire other Armenian women, such as Zabel Yessayan, to write.
+They, in addition to their contemporary Zabel Sibil Asadour, advocated for the education, advancement, and equal treatment of Armenian women through their writings which fall underneath the Armenian population's literary renaissance in Constantinople during the 19th and 20th centuries.
+To ensure that their messages and writings live on, the Armenian International Women's Association has translated and published numerous works by Armenian women writers into English.
+Yessayan's active status in this literary renaissance resulted in her being the only Armenian woman included on the list of intellectuals that were targeted at the start of the Armenian genocide.
+She continued to write in Soviet Armenia until falling victim to Stalin's purges years later.
+Other Armenian women writers in Soviet Armenia included Sylva Kaputikyan and Shushanik Kurghinian.
+The number of Armenian women with literary pursuits, inside Armenia and outside amongst the diaspora, has only increased.
+More recent writers include: Macada Tagachian, Alicia Ghiragossian, Violet Grigoryan, Shushan Avagyan, Marine Petrossian, Vehanoush Tekian, Maroush Yeramian.

 19th century and early 20th century

 Notable writers from this period include Siamanto, Hagop Baronian, Vahan Tekeyan, Hovhannes Hovhannisyan, Levon Shant, Krikor Zohrab, Rupen Zartarian, Avetis Aharonyan, Garegin Nzhdeh, Atrpet, Gostan Zarian, Hrand Nazariantz and Nigol Aghpalian.